fbpx Skip to Content

 That is why being a lukewarm Christian is so dangerous.
 Lukewarm Christianity teaches Christians that compromising our faith is acceptable.
 Instead of standing for righteousness, lukewarm Christianity encourages the body of Christ to remain neutral.

 When the body of Christ becomes neutral we also become ineffective.
-In addition, we relinquish power and authority to those who wish to change the standards of righteousness to fit their own agendas.
+But it gets worse.
+Neutrality is an act of relinquishing power and authority to those who wish to change the standards of righteousness to fit their own agendas.

 A lukewarm church aids the agenda of the enemy without even knowing it.
 And when the Lord reaches out to convict and correct – a lukewarm church will reject His helping hand.
-They believe they are sufficient in themselves.
+Again, they believe they are sufficient in themselves.

 A Letter to the Lukewarm Christian Church